Taylor coefficients and series involving harmonic numbers: Introduction

 \end{thm}

 Chu and Zhang \cite{ChZh} presented several transformation formulas.
-By taking suitable linear combinations of the Taylor coefficients and using Au's package on multiple zeta functions \cite{Au}, we are able to derive some identities involving harmonic numbers which are similar to some conjectures in Sections 4 and 5 of Sun \cite{Sun22}.
+By taking suitable linear combinations of the Taylor coefficients and using Au's package on multiple zeta functions \cite{Au}, we are able to derive some identities involving harmonic numbers which are similar to some conjectures due to Sun \cite{Sun24, Sun26}.

 \cite[Example 84]{ChZh} has the equivalent form:

 where $G=\sum_{k=0}^\infty(-1)^k/(2k+1)^2$ is the Catalan constant.
 In contrast, we obtain the following result.

 \begin{thm} We have